Group Chat Ecology in Enterprise Instant Messaging: How Employees Collaborate Through Multi-User Chat Channels on Slack: Introduction and Background

 \section{Introduction and Background}

 Instant messaging systems (IM) emerged in 1980s then slowly being adopted by individuals as well as organizations in the past few decades.
-With years of research and development effort in CSCW (e.g.,~\cite{bradner1999adoption, erickson1999socially, nardi2000interaction,dourish1992awareness, olson2000distance, mcdaniel1996identifying}), modern IMs (e.g., Slack and Skype) are much more advanced.
+With years of research and development effort in CSCW (e.g.,~\cite{bradner1999adoption, erickson1999socially, nardi2000interaction,dourish1992awareness, olson2000distance, mcdaniel1996identifying,hinds2003out,whiting2019did}), modern IMs (e.g., Slack and Skype) are much more advanced.
 More and more companies and organizations are taking these IMs as granted that their workers exchange information and files so efficiently.
-Slack is one such tool that has been adopted by offices and work spaces.
+Slack is one such tool that has been adopted by offices and work spaces~\cite{cao2021my,lin2016developers,stray2019slack,stray2020understanding,chatterjee2019exploratory,chatterjee2020software}.
 Comparing to the previous generation of IMs used in workplaces (e.g, Lotus Sametime), it emphasizes more on the group chat feature and provides a much better user experiences for multi-parties chats.
 It is estimated that Slack reduces emails by 32\% and reduce meetings by 23\%, it also helps new employees to reach full productivity 25\% sooner~\cite{slackreport}.

-In parallel to the recent advancement of IM technologies, text-based AI programs (i.e., Chatbots) reside in IMs has attracted many interests from researchers and business.
-Chatbots are often built based on a language model that can simulate how human chat with another human.
-Many HCI researchers and natural language processing (NLP) researchers have invested tons of efforts in building better chatbots, but often failed to do so \cite{boutin_boutin_2017}.
-Partially because many of such efforts have been based on a mis-understanding of how people chat with each other and the communicate styles ( e.g., ~\cite{wang2019extracting,aoki2006s} assumed that a regular conversation thread has more than 10 turns and less than 100 turns).
+In parallel to the recent advancement of IM technologies, text-based AI applications (e.g., Chatbots or topic summarization) reside in IMs has attracted many interests from researchers and business.
+These applications are often built based on a language model that can simulate how human chat with another human~\cite{shamekhi2018face,wang2020human,wang2021cass}.
+Many HCI researchers and natural language processing (NLP) researchers have invested tons of efforts in building better algorithms and applications, but often failed to do so \cite{boutin_boutin_2017,fan2021utilization}.
+Partially because many of such efforts have been based on an outdated understanding of how people chat with each other and the communicate styles ( e.g., ~\cite{wang2019extracting} and many other NLP works assumed that a conversation thread has more than 10 turns and less than 100 turns).
 Thus, there is an urgent need to update the existing understanding of how people are chatting in groups and in a finer-grained level, such as how many conversation threads with different topics are incurred in a group chat channel and how deep each thread is.